When this news popped up in my In Box, I first thought it must be a hysterical exaggeration:

 This goes for any and every problem you fondly imagine he’ll solve.

 I agree that Merrick Garland has been a disaster.
 I curse his name every morning, afternoon, and evening.
-But obviously, the solution to that problem is not Eileen Cannon.
-There is one and only one reason to put Eileen Cannon in that position and that is to corrupt our judiciary as fast and as thoroughly as possible.
+But obviously, the solution to that problem is not Aileen Cannon.
+There is one and only one reason to put Aileen Cannon in that position and that is to corrupt our judiciary as fast and as thoroughly as possible.
 Are you quite sure you won’t ever need a competent and independent judiciary?

 Were the opposition to win, they would face the daunting tasks of restoring the rule of law, cleaning up corruption, reviving institutions, reestablishing international credibility, and civilizing the police and security services.
 With a hostile parliament, these challenges would be almost Sisyphean.
 After 21 years of destruction, Turkey’s economy and administration need a sea change, not tinkering around the edges.
 I suspect the opposition does not fully grasp how bad the situation is.